ttlion/sdtDBN/README.md

 #### Argument with variables and respective timesteps to make inference

 - **-inf**: This argument should be the file with variables and respective timesteps to make inference.

+## Files to store an sdtDBN object

+When making inference on an sdtDBN, the user may desire to make inference multiple times, while keeping the same sdtDBN.
+In this situation, there is no need for the program to learn the sdtDBN each time the user makes inference, as the sdtDBN stays the same.
+Therefore, in order to allow a user to perform inference several times in the same learned sdtDBN, two arguments were created: **-toFile** and **-fromFile**.
+Each of these arguments consists of a filename.

+The argument **-toFile**, when given, will save the sdtDBN object (by serializing it) in a file with the name given in this argument.
+For example, if specified **-toFile obj_example_out.txt**, the program saves the sdtDBN object in the file **obj_example_out.txt**, for future use.

+The argument **-fromFile**, when given, will get the sdtDBN object from the file with the name given in this argument.
+For example, if specified **-fromFile obj_example_in.txt**, the program reads the sdtDBN object from the file **obj_example_in.txt**, ignoring, if given, all other program arguments related to sdtDBN structure and parameter learning.

+To get an example regarding storing and reading an sdtDBN from a file, check **Example 5**.

 ## Illustrative examples